 - Drivers, who have given at least 20 rides per month, will have access to the following perks in addition to the ones mentioned above.

-- Huge discounts on maintenance works of the car like tune-up, changing tires or regular servicing
+- Huge discounts on maintenance works of the car like a tune-up, changing tires or regular servicing

 - Gym memberships, screen repairs, and many more perks await the drivers who qualify for the gold status with 20 rides or more in a month.